Dark-Matter7232/sitemanagement/src/about.md

 - 🏸 Playing badminton.
 - 👾 Playing games sometimes.
-- 📚 Reading about the geo-political history of whichever region that is in the news at the moment.
+- 📚 Reading about the geo-political history.

 ### Other things that interest me: